 HPV and herpes can both cause genital lesions, but they can also both present without symptoms.
 Although similar, HPV is much more common than herpes.
-In fact, nearly all sexually active people will have HPV at least once in their lives.
+In fact, sexually active people will have HPV at least once in their lives.
 But for anyone who is sexually active, it’s possible to contract one or both of these viruses at some point.

 We explain their differences, how they’re similar, and what you can do to prevent both.

 Symptoms of HPV